quanndh/enterpriseweb-backend/README.md

 ### Setup step

-+ [Pull project from branch develop (master is for deployment)]
++ Pull project from branch develop (master is for deployment)
++ Install nodejs
++ Install sails globally -> npm i -g sails
-+ [Install packages] npm install
++ Install packages -> npm install
-+ [Create "upload" folder at root of the project, inside "upload" there are 2 folders "other" and "images"]
++ Create "upload" folder at root of the project, inside "upload" there are 2 folders "other" and "images"
-+ [Config your database connection at config/datastore.js]
++ Config your database connection at config/datastore.js
++ Run the project -> sails lift
-+ [Run the project]sails lift (if there are ploblems with database sails lift --drop)
++ if there are ploblems with database -> sails lift --drop
++ Your app should running on http://localhost:1337

 ### Version info